-Casino Royale was Ian Fleming's first James Bond novel.
-It was the only one not sold to Eon Productions.
-As a result, CBS TV first adapted it for an episode of Climax! in 1954, starring Barry Nelson as CIA agent Jimmy Bond.
+"Casino Royale" was Ian Fleming's first James Bond novel, and the only one not sold to Eon Productions.
 When plans began to adapt the novel as a motion picture, the original thought was to do a straight film of the novel.
-But with the success of Sean Connery's Bond, it was decided the only way a rival Bond film could survive would be as a parody.
-The Peter Sellers sequence is the only part of Ian Fleming's novel to make it into the film.
-The confrontation with Le Chiffre in the casino, the plan to discredit Le Chiffre with SMERSH and the villain's execution by enemy agents are all in the novel.
-So is the notion of Bond writing a book on baccarat, and the element of Vesper being an enemy spy.
-The film was generally reported as a failure financially in the press because it was outperformed at the box office by the official Bond film You Only Live Twice, which was released in the same year, and because of the film's high costs.
-Despite its very high production budget and additional costs in marketing and advertising, it still managed to make a net profit of well over $5 million for the studio.
-Casino Royale was the 3rd highest grossing film for the year behind only The Jungle Book and You Only Live Twice.
+However, with the success of Sean Connery's Bond, it was decided the only way a rival Bond film could survive would be as a parody.
+The Peter Sellers sequence is the only part of Fleming's novel to make it into the film.
+The confrontation with Le Chiffre in the casino, the plan to discredit Le Chiffre with SMERSH, the villain's execution by enemy agents, the notion of Bond writing a book on baccarat, and Vesper as an enemy spy are all in the novel.
+The film was generally reported as a financial failure because the official Bond film You Only Live Twice (1967), which was released in the same year, outperformed it at the box office.
+Despite its very high production budget and additional marketing and advertising costs, it still made a net profit of well over $5 million.
+It was the third highest grossing film of the year, behind The Jungle Book (1967) and You Only Live Twice (1967).